the-turing-way/the-turing-way/project_management/turing_mybinder_role.md

 This cluster also hosts Hub23, a private BinderHub for the Turing research community.
 Maintaining this infrastructure requires technical skill and a small time commitment that are detailed below.

+It is important to the Binder Operating team that we are not anonymous GitHub handles to one another.
+Knowing who we are and why we're here helps us support each other and connect those who can help each other.
+Please do say hi and [introduce yourself](https://discourse.jupyter.org/t/introduce-yourself/17)! :smile:

 ## Requirements

 - An account in the Turing's Azure tenancy